rahul-tasker/oci-nightly-stop/README.md

 # oci-nigthly-stop
 Stop your OCI instances at night.
-And change the lisence models of your Autonomous Databases to BYOL.

 # Supported instances for stop
 - Compute Instances